Jarukit-Jack/CondoConvenienceApp/README.md

 ## Credits
 This project is developed by:

-Naphatsanan Dama Phorn : Student ID 6610502102
+Naphatsanan Damaporn : Student ID 6610502102

 Jarukit Phonwattananuwong : Student ID 6610505306